Bohaska/stock-siege/rules.md

 There are three basic methods of purchase:

-###
+Number

-Stating exact number of items you want to purchase
+:   Stating exact number of items you want to purchase
-:   Buy 100 A Cherry
+    > Buy 100 A Cherry

+Ratio
-Splitting into ratios (In this case, Cash divided by Total Ratio Number) :   Buy half A Cherry and half B Gold
+:   Splitting into ratios (In this case, Cash divided by Total Ratio Number)
+    > Buy half A Cherry and half B Gold
+    > Buy 70% A Cherry and 30% B Gold

+All-in
+:   Just spend all your cash on one stock
-Going All-in on certain item(s) (Not recommended unless certain) :   Buy A Cherry
+    > Buy A Cherry

-###

 !!!danger Maximum stock limit
 Please note that You may only buy a maximum of 9,999,999 Stocks per item!